assyrianic/Tagha/documentation/Compiler Specifications.md

 * `argc` and `argv` are implemented in scripts but `env` variable is not implemented (I see no reason to implement as of current).

 * `main` MAY be able to allowed to give whatever parameters the developers embedding tagha want to give to script devs.

-* To see how to give `main` custom parameters, please read the C tutorial in the documentation.
+Just not pointers.

 # Tagha Script File Format

  * ------------------------------ start of header ------------------------------
- * 4 bytes: magic verifier ==> 0xC0DE
+ * 2 bytes: magic verifier ==> 0xC0DE
  * 4 bytes: stack size, stack size needed for the code.
  * 4 bytes: mem region size.
  * 1 byte: flags